 Harold Walter Siebens School of Business/Siebens Forum, Geisinger Student Leadership Center • Phone 2443.
 The Office of Civic Engagement serves as an excellent resource for students seeking experiential learning opportunities.
 A full-time staff person and student advisory board, named Student MOVE, (Mobilizing, Outreach, Volunteer Efforts) assists individuals and groups looking to participate in service opportunities.
 Local, regional, national and international volunteer opportunities help students realize the importance of civic responsibility and engagement.
 The Office of Civic Engagement is host to an AmeriCorps State program for which students interview and apply for positions.
-Annual events sponsored by Student MOVE include Service Events, Alternative Weekends and an Alternative Week of Off-site Learning (AWOL) program which is our Alternative Spring Break Program.
+Annual events sponsored by Student MOVE include Service Events and Alternative Week of Off-site Learning (AWOL) program which is our Alternative Spring Break Program.
 Each event pairs a volunteer experience with an opportunity for social interaction.
 The Office of Civic Engagement also sponsors the BV Buddies Mentoring Program.
 This student-lead program pairs a BVU student with a Storm Lake Middle School student for an entire academic year for participation in tutoring and enrichment activities.

 Professional and confidential personal counseling services are available for individuals, couples, and families, and are without cost to students, faculty, and staff.
 The counseling office also provides educational programming, referrals for treatment at on-campus or off-campus sites, support groups as needed, and consultation services to anyone at BVU.
 Counseling records are private and do not become part of the University record.
 An appointment can be made by contacting the Office for Student Affairs.

 Event Services is located in the Harold Walter Siebens Forum and assists student organizations with all of their co-curricular scheduling needs.
 The office will assign rooms for events and meetings, ensure signs and equipment are in the room as ordered and submit catering requests for food and beverage orders.